algorithmiaio/dev-center/_pages/integrations/aws_lambda.md

 * Automatically generate smart thumbnails (using face detection to ensure every thumbnail is perfectly cropped)
 * Take advantage of Algorithmia’s speech-to-text algorithm to transcribe videos uploaded to S3 on the fly
-* You could even leverage a predictive model every time DynamoDB updates.
+* Leverage a predictive model every time DynamoDB updates

 Algorithmia and Lambda make it easy to rapidly build and deploy serverless solutions in minutes.

-### Setup your Lambda function
+### Set up your Lambda function

 #### Getting started